metrumresearchgroup/bbr/README.md

 [![codecov](https://codecov.io/gh/metrumresearchgroup/bbr/branch/develop/graph/badge.svg)](https://codecov.io/gh/metrumresearchgroup/bbr)
 <!-- badges: end -->

+# bbr\_stan\_alpha

+All releases tagged `1.1.0.9xxx` refer to “alpha” releases cut from the `bbr_stan_alpha` branch.
+The intention of this branch is to begin implementing support for Stan modeling with `bbr`.
+While this code should all be tested and working, **the function names and API are considered experimental and may change with new releases.** The plan is to merge this functionality into `bbr` proper once this has stabilized.

+# Intro

 `bbr` is an R interface for running `bbi`.
 Together they provide a solution for managing projects involving modeling and simulation with a number of software solutions used in pharmaceutical sciences.
-Currently, only NONMEM modeling is supported, though we are in the process of Stan with plans for other modeling software as well.
+Currently, NONMEM and Stan modeling are supported.
 You can get more detailed information on `bbi` (the underlying CLI tool) [here](https://github.com/metrumresearchgroup/bbi).

 `bbr` is intended to help scientists manage the entire modeling workflow